RMerl/asuswrt-merlin/README-merlin.txt

             Now, we only insert the client cert/key if it was signed by the current CA.
    - FIXED: MSS clamping for clients connecting to the PPTPD server (Asus bug)
+   - FIXED: networkmap's DLNA detection was broken with some devices, and could result in very long delays during scan (Asus bug)
+   - FIXED: Adjusted various timings in networkmap which should help with device lists being incomplete especially after a reboot.

 3.0.0.4.374.35_4 (30-Nov-2013):